These easy vegan recipes for beginners make eating a whole food plant-based diet fun, healthy, and most importantly: delicious!

 Easy vegan recipes have got to include treats, right?
 If a no bake cookie and a peanut butter cup had a baby, it would be these bliss bites!
 This one is a vegan recipe we recommend to everyone: not just beginners.
 It’s our most popular recipe to date!
 One trick: make the “mini” version using a mini muffin tin to keep the portion size smaller: then you can eat more of them!

-In just 25 minutes, you've got a fresh bowl of delicious vegetables that’s smothered in a tangy lemon tahini sauce.
+In just 30 minutes, you've got a fresh bowl of delicious vegetables and seasoned quinoa that’s smothered in a tangy lemon tahini sauce.
 If you’re just starting to eat plant based recipes or have been eating them for years, this one's a truly tasty way to eat your veggies.
-Couscous is ultra quick to cook: it takes just 5 minutes!

 Here's a fantastic vegan breakfast recipe: a tofu scramble!
 You'll be surprised how much it has the flavor and texture of scrambled eggs!
 It's a healthy, savory vegan breakfast that takes only 10 minutes to whip up.
 If you'd like, serve it with a veggie saute on the side: red onion, peppers and greens cooked until tender.